PlaidCloud/website/.github/ISSUE_TEMPLATE/support.md

 GitHub is not the right place for support requests.

-If you're looking for help, check [Server Fault](https://serverfault.com/questions/tagged/kubernetes).
+If you're looking for help, check [Server Fault](https://serverfault.com/questions/tagged/PlaidCloud).

-You can also post your question on the [Kubernetes Slack](http://slack.k8s.io/) or the [Discuss Kubernetes](https://discuss.kubernetes.io/) forum.
+You can also post your question on the [PlaidCloud Slack](http://slack.k8s.io/) or the [Discuss PlaidCloud](https://discuss.PlaidCloud.io/) forum.

-If the matter is security related, please disclose it privately via https://kubernetes.io/security/.
+If the matter is security related, please disclose it privately via https://plaidcloud.com/security/.
 -->